GamesCreed

 Black Ops 7’s beta is finally here for us – well, for some of us.
 Since we’re in the early access period, to gain access, you’ll need to have pre-ordered the game.
 Also, if you’re an Xbox Game Pass subscriber, you can play the beta early.
 Yes, just like last year’s Black Ops 6, Black Ops 7 will be available on Game Pass.

 Black Ops 7’s early access will run from October 2 to 5, and the open beta will run from October 5 to 8.
 That’ll give us a good week to play the beta and try it for ourselves to see if the game is worth getting.
-Additionally, in this beta, we were given 4 core multiplayer maps and 7 modes, including Team Deathmatch, Domination, Kill Confirmed, and a couple of hardcore modes.
+Additionally, in this beta, we were given four core multiplayer maps and seven modes, including Team Deathmatch, Domination, Kill Confirmed, and a couple of hardcore modes.

 For all of you zombie fanatics, for a limited time only, you’ll get the Zombies’ survival mode, and it begins on October 3 on the Varndorn Farm map.
 Although I enjoy zombies, for this beta, my focus is on the multiplayer aspect.
 We’re getting a pretty sizable beta content for the next week.
 Happy days.